VivaswatS/selCoefEst/README.md

 ### archive/

-folder containing old _tensorflow_ code for computing the distribution of allele ages condiitional on frequency
+folder containing old _tensorflow_ code for computing the distribution of allele ages conditional on frequency

-Contact Vivaswat [here](mailto:vivaswat@uchicago.edu) for questions with running any of the code in this repo.
+Contact [Vivaswat](mailto:vivaswat@uchicago.edu) for questions with running any of the code in this repo.